Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost Model

 From Equation~(\ref{eq:prepsi}) we obtain the final expression of the cost for computing the data $C_P(\gamma)$ at a certain aggregation level $\gamma$:

 $\psi(\gamma)$ represents the cost of a single floating-point operation.
 We assume that $\psi(\gamma)$ depends on the total number of operations needed for the computations at each collection point, or, better, on the aggregation level $\gamma$.
 This allows us to model the cost of using computation on resource-limited collection points, as well as the economy of scale available at big collection points run by infrastructure operators, as well as their strategies to attract compute services.
-For example, in cases where collection points are resource-constrained devices (e.g., smartphones or Raspberry PIs), computations might easily saturate local resources.
+For example, in cases where collection points are resource-constrained devices (e.g., Raspberry PIs), computations might easily saturate local resources.
 Therefore, it is reasonable to use a cost function that scales super-linearly with the amount of data handled by each collection point, and thus with the aggregation level.
 On the other hand, when CPs are nodes of an operator's infrastructure, computation might be very cheap (assume, e.g., cases where CPs are virtual machines running on a set of edge gateways, typically over-provisioned with respect to the specific needs of the learning task).
 In such cases, it might be reasonable to model the cost as a linear or even sub-linear function of the amount of data each CP handles.
-To capture all these possibilities at once, we define $\psi(\gamma)$ as in Eq.(~\ref{eq:psidef}):
+To capture all these possibilities at once, we define $\psi(\gamma)$ as in Eq.~(\ref{eq:psidef}):

 where $\beta$ is the cost of a single floating point operation required to compute gradients and $f(\gamma)$ captures the sub-/super-linear dependence with the number of data handled by a CP.
-It is thus defined as in Equation~\ref{eq:deffg}. where $\alpha$ is a tuning parameter that we use to control the shape of $f(\gamma)$.
+It is thus defined as in Equation~(\ref{eq:deffg}). where $\alpha$ is a tuning parameter that we use to control the shape of $f(\gamma)$.
 Precisely, by tuning appropriately $\alpha$ we can obtain three different regimes of cost, as shown in Table~\ref{tab:regimi}.
 In the paper, we analyse and solve our model with each one of them.

-Before presenting, in the next section, the analysis of the optimal operating point that can be obtained through our model, let us highlight a few important features.

-First, in our model, the balance between the communication and compute costs are defined by the two parameters $\theta$ and $\beta$.
-The former defines the cost of sending a single paramenter (e.g. a float), while the latter defines the cost of performing a floating point operation in the gradient computation.
+Note that this formulation of computation costs does not only capture technical constraints, but also simple service provider policies related to billing of computing infrastructures.
+We anticipate that the values used in the rest of the paper for $\alpha$ are only illustrative of the behaviours of possible configurations in the three mentioned regimes.